Connect with others who understand.

 • Your full legal name, date of birth, and Social Security number

-• Full names and dates of birth of your current or previous spouses, and dates of marriage, divorce, or death
+• Full names and dates of birth of your current or previous spouses, as well as dates of marriage, divorce, or death

 • Bank account information